Radiation Therapy

 Stereotactic body radiation therapy (SBRT)

 This is also called stereotactic ablative radiotherapy (SABR).
-SBRT is best for early-stage cancer when surgery cannot be done or a person does not want surgery.
+SBRT is best for early-stage cancer when surgery cannot be done or you do not want surgery.
 It uses stronger radiation but requires fewer treatments.
-You will also be fitted for a body frame that keeps your body still during treatments.
+You will be fitted for a body frame that keeps your body still during treatments.
 This way, the radiation hits only a very specific area.4

 This treatment uses special computers to map out your tumors.
 Radiation beams are angled in different directions to hit the tumor from multiple sides.
-This type of radiation is less likely to damage normal tissues around the tumor.4
+3D-CRT is less likely to damage healthy tissues around the tumor.4

 Intensity-modulated radiation therapy (IMRT)